-Maldives, with an exotic and beautiful collection of more than 1000 islands located in the Indian Ocean have become a dream destination for Chinese tourists a long time ago before the pandemic.
+The Maldives, with an exotic and beautiful collection of more than 1000 islands located in the Indian Ocean has become a dream destination for Chinese tourists a long time ago before the pandemic.

-The Maldives have become one of the most desired destinations for Chinese tourists, according to the China’s Tourism Bureau.
+The Maldives has become one of the most desired destinations for Chinese tourists, according to China’s Tourism Bureau.

-There are two main reasons for Maldives growing popularity as a destination for Chinese population.
-The first is the increase in number of direct flights between Maldives and Mainland China.
-The other reason is due to the information and positive comments that Chinese travelers have found on social media platforms.
-This information has awoken their interest for Maldives.
+There are two main reasons for the Maldives growing popularity as a destination for the Chinese population.
+The first is the increase in the number of direct flights between Maldives and Mainland China.
+The other reason is due to the information and positive comments that Chinese travellers have found on social media platforms.
+This information has awoken their interest in the Maldives.

 Maldives have become more appealing to a lot of Chinese seeking to change from other beaches in South East Asia.